Skip to main content

 info

-The Python SDK supports python 3.10 and above.
+The Python SDK supports Python 3.10 and above.

-You can install the pypi package in your Python environment as follows:
+You can install the PyPI package in your Python environment as follows:

-pip install conveyor-sdk
+pip install sdk-conveyor

 Additionally, you will need to have the Conveyor CLI installed on your machine.
 You can find the installation instructions here.